pedrofracassi/deku/README.md

 cd deku
 npm install
 ```
-After installing the modules, you'll need to create the `tokens.js` file.
-A layout can be found [here](https://github.com/pedrofracassi/deku/blob/master/tokens.js.example).
-Then, you can run him with `node index.js`.
+After installing the modules, you'll need to create the `config.json` file.
+A layout can be found [here](https://github.com/pedrofracassi/deku/blob/master/config.json.example).
+Then, you can run the bot with `node index.js`.

 ## How can I contribute?
 Want to help me with Deku?
 Great!
 There are many ways to do so.